ibm-cloud-docs/FileStorage/provisioning-file-storage.md

    Discounts are applied when the order is processed.
    {: note}

-8. After you reviewed the terms and conditions, check the I** have read and agree to the...** box.
+8. Review your order, and read the service agreement.
+If you agree with the terms, check the box.
 9. Click **Create**.
 Your new storage allocation is available in a few minutes.

 By default, you can provision a combined total of 700 {{site.data.keyword.filestorage_short}} volumes.
 To increase the number of your volumes, contact your sales representative.
 Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).
 For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).